ccaamad/sc-leeds-profiling/python_profiler.md

 #### Why do I need to profile my code?

 No matter how fast your computer is, some programs take too long to run.
-Eventually you become tired of taking tea breaks to fill the time; or you need it to tackle a problem so large, you cannot imagine it ever completing.
+Eventually you become tired of taking tea breaks to fill the time; or you need to tackle a problem so large, you cannot imagine it being completed in a reasonable time.

 Making a program run more quickly can be daunting: the program might be large; it might have been written by someone else, or in a language you are unfamiliar with.